A Domain-Theoretic Bishop-Phelps theorem: Abstract

 \section{Abstract}

-In this paper, the notion of c-support points of a set in a semitopological cone is introduced, and it's shown that any nonempty convex Scott closed bounded set has a $c$-support point in a cancellative $bd$-cone under certain condition.
-We also prove the Bishop-Phelps type theorem for cancellative continuous locally convex $wd$-cone.
+In this paper, the notion of $c$-support points of a set in a semitopological cone is introduced.
+It is shown that any nonempty convex Scott closed bounded set has a $c$-support point in a cancellative $bd$-cone under certain condition.
+We also introduce the notion of $wd$-cone and then we prove a Bishop-Phelps type theorem for $wd$-cones, especially for normed cones, under appropriate conditions.
+Finally, using of the Bishop-Phelps technique, we obtain a result about the fixed points of a mapping on $s$-cones.

 \subjclass[2010]{46N10; 47L07; 54D10.}